 Forced drying with heated air Seed batches can be placed in large boxes or chambers and aerated with a fan.
 Heating the air entering the box or chamber will lower its humidity level and speed up the drying process.
 Beware of the risk of damaging the seeds if temperatures get too high, especially at the beginning, when seeds are still moist.
-It is safe to stay below 35°C.

 When seeds dry, water needs to diffuse from their core to the outside layers.
 This takes time.
 In addition, the seed coat can retard the water release from the seed.
-Therefore, interval drying - not heating the air continuously, but by intervals is more energy efficient, especially for large seeds.
+Therefore, interval drying - not heating the air continuously, but by intervals energy more efficient, especially for large seeds.